I walked into the restaurant 5 minutes early for our 6:30 pm reservation. He was waiting to greet me by the bar. He was always 5 minutes early.

 Always Have a Vision

-He was future directed.
+The best boss I ever had was future-directed.
 He could clearly articulate where we were going and how we were going to get there.
 His confidence and optimism about our future success was contagious.
 I would constantly leverage his vision as a source of inspiration for our sales organization.
 I still miss his Good News Friday weekly update.

 Be Present With Your Presence